Some Controversial Truths about Mathematics

 Key Stage 5

-Maths: 5 GCSEs at Grade C or above, which must include GCSE Grade 6 in Maths and an aptitude for the subject
+Maths: 5 GCSEs at Grade 5 or above, which must include GCSE Grade 6 in Maths and an aptitude for the subject

-- The GCSE re-sit allows students to re-take their GCSE in November and/or in June, usually to allow students to aim for a grade C where this has not been successful before.
+- In addition re-sits are offered for sixth-form students requiring a grade 5.
+The GCSE re-sit allows students to re-take their GCSE in November and/or in June.
 The course is a short version of the KS4 course.

-- At AS and A2 textbooks form the backbone of the student resources, but are supplemented by electronic resources.
-Students are recommended to purchase a graphical calculator, both for graphs as well as for algebraic manipulation.
+- At AS and A2 textbooks are used, but these are supplemented by a variety of electronic resources and printed materials.
+Students are recommended to purchase a graphical calculator, both for graphs as well as for algebraic and statistical manipulation.

 - In addition to home learning tasks, some mock exams, performed under exam conditions, are used to monitor progress of students